Dear Parents and Students,

 Happy New Year!
 Beginning January 4, 2021 from 3p.m. until 4:30p.m.; Ms. John our Music Teacher will be at Woodville to distribute instruments to the students who will be participating in band this year.

 Ms. John will be set-up at the front entrace of Woodville Elementary near the marquee.
 Instrument distribution will be each Monday during the month of January from 3:00p.m. until 4:30p.m.

 Please remember to wear your mask and continue practicing social distancing during instrument pick-up.
 If you have any further questions regarding instrucment please reach out to Ms. John at firstname.lastname@example.org.

 Woodville Community & Stakeholders,

 Greetings!
-As many of you know we RPS School Board approved a revision to the daily schedule of students and teachers that is scheduled to take effect on Tuesday, October 20, 2020.
+As many of you know the RPS School Board approved a revision to the daily schedule of students and teachers that took effect on Tuesday, October 20, 2020.
 Please find the newly approved and revised schedule in the link below.

 If you have questions, we encourage you to contact your child's teacher.
 As always, we thank you for your continued support of the students, faculty & staff of Woodville Elementary.
 Woodville Elementary Revised Schedule

 The RPS Lit Limo will be making weekly stops at Woodville Elementary on Mondays!
 Please take a moment to visit the Lit Limo for amazing reading materials, a chance to win prizes and say hello to Woodville's very own Mrs. Berry-Hale!!
 Take a moment and check-out the Lit Limo schedule and be sure to share it with your family & friends!!

 School Calendar Survey - RPS would like your feedback on the 2021-22 calendar and year-round school options as we consider new approaches to post-COVID instruction.
 Parents and caregivers should fill out this survey and RPS staff should fill out this survey.